Claudio-95/BlocklyBias/README.md

 ```shell
 cd .\Documents\GitHub\BlocklyBias
 ```
-after this you must activate the virtual environment using:
+after this, you must activate the virtual environment using:

 ```shell
 blocklybias_venv\Scripts\Activate